Deep hip rotator overload causes a diffuse deep hip muscle pain, felt centrally in the buttock.

-They’re also small.
-That doesn’t matter when they work together but leaves them prone to overload if one is working harder than the rest.
+They’re also small – that doesn’t matter when they work together but leaves them prone to overload if one is working harder than the rest.

 Piriformis is the most prone to overload and pain.
 It’s also implicated in some forms of Sciatica.

-Remembering that these muscles don’t have a lot of length to begin with, that’s an issue.
 The shortness causes additional restriction and further overwork, as the muscle activates to try and resist excessive stretch.

 This creates a cycle of hip muscle pain and overload that can last for weeks.